Cedarvale Park (Toronto)

 Cedarvale Park (originally known as Cedar Vale) is a park located in Toronto, Ontario, Canada.
 It is bordered by very steep hills, and is located in the Cedarvale neighbourhood of Toronto.
-The Line 1 Yonge–University subway tunnels underneath it, between St. Clair West and Eglinton West stations; near the Markdale TTC Emergency Exit.
+The Line 1 Yonge–University subway tunnels underneath it, between St. Clair West and Eglinton West stations; there are several TTC emergency exits in the park.
 The north end of the park contains the Phil White (Cedarvale) Arena and The Leo Baeck Day School, formerly Arlington Middle School.
-It is commonly used for dog walkers and students returning from the nearby school.
-The large open fields are heavily used by the community for everything from cricket games to flying kites.
-In the winter the large hill is used for tobogganing, many people bring their sleds and enjoy riding down the hills.
+It is commonly used by dog walkers and students returning from the nearby school.
+The park contains a cricket pitch and soccer goals as permanent fixtures.
+In the winter, the larger hills within the park are used for tobogganing.

+Midway through the park the Glen Cedar Pedestrian Bridge straddles the ravine with an impressive view and is designated as an Ontario Heritage Property.
+Originally part of Sir Henry Pellatt's (of Casa Loma fame) plan for a high end subdivision to be called "Cedar Vale", the bridge was eventually closed due to disrepair but was restored in 1989 as a pedestrian crossing.

 South of the fields, the park angles southeast, and becomes more of a deep, naturalized ravine with steep sides, with a heavily used footpath down the middle.
-Cedarvale ravine contains very sizable wetlands east of Bathurst Street in Forest Hill; the remainder of the natural portion is young regrowth forest (the ravine was largely clearcut during the construction of the Spadina Subway in the 1970s).
+Cedarvale ravine contains very sizable cattail wetlands east of Bathurst Street in Forest Hill; the remainder of the natural portion is young regrowth forest (the ravine was largely clearcut during the construction ahead of the proposed Spadina Subway in the 1970s, which was cancelled).
 The path is heavily used and remains passable even in winter, with foot traffic packing snow down despite the lack of plowing, especially after drainage works in 2006 fixed water pooling and subsequent ice buildup.

-The park benefits from its proximity to the Beltline trail in the north and the Nordheimer Ravine to the south; these join together to form a large trail system through midtown Toronto.
+The park benefits from its proximity to the Beltline trail in the north and the Nordheimer Ravine to the south; these join to form a large trail system through midtown Toronto.

-At the south end of the park, right by the St.Clair West subway entrance, there is an outdoor exercise area with pull-up bars, dip bars and benches of various heights.
-A great place for a street workout, the park was built by Montreal company Trekfit (trekfit.ca), which has several of these pads around the city.
+The southern entrance of the park is adjacent to a St. Clair West subway station entrance, and an outdoor gym constructed by Trekfit.